Sadhika1012/instructlab_knowledge/slowmoving_threads/slowmoving_threads.md

 ### Breakdown of Timestamp: 2025/04/30 17:31:08:559
 - **Thread State**: Blocked
-  - The thread is waiting for a resource to become available.
 - **CPU Usage**: 0.005120000
-  - The thread has used 0.00512 seconds of CPU time.
 - **Blocked On**:
   - **Object**: java/util/concurrent/locks/ReentrantLock@0x000000030007AF10
-    - The thread is waiting for a ReentrantLock object.
-  - **Owned By**: Worker-5
-    - The lock is currently held by the thread named Worker-5.
 - **Java Call Stack**:
   - **com/example/pipeline/TaskQueue.enqueue(TaskQueue.java:102)**
-    - The thread is executing the enqueue method in the TaskQueue class at line 102.
   - **com/example/pipeline/TaskRetrier.retry(TaskRetrier.java:67)**
-    - The thread is executing the retry method in the TaskRetrier class at line 67.
   - **com/example/pipeline/Worker.run(Worker.java:48)**
-    - The thread is executing the run method in the Worker class at line 48.
   - **java/lang/Thread.run(Thread.java:833)**
-    - The thread is executing the run method in the Thread class at line 833.